Diniso-G/business_dashboard/app/README.md

 - Automated analysis - pandas calculations of total revenue, average order value, best selling products, and monthly revene trends
 - Charts -Plotly- generated revenue and sales visualisations
 - Persistent storage -every uploaded report is saved to a SQLite database via sql alchemy
-- AI Recommendation - Google Gemini API analyses the results and generates specific actionable businesss recommendations
+- AI Recommendation - Google Gemini API analyses the results and generates specific actionable business recommendations
-- Simple web interface -currently allow upload file then analyses and view results
+- Polished web user interface -currently allow upload file then analyses and view results.
+Dark navy dashboard built with custom CSS and Inter topology.
+Contains animated metric cards, fade in transitions and responsive layout
 - User authentication -register and login with email and password; the passwords are bcrypt-hashed, sessions are JWT-based
 - Protected uploads -every upload is tied to the logged-in user; unauthorised requests are rejected